 source: Manga Utopia March 1991 special issue

-This 1980 Nissan Bluebird SSS features a 35cm long nose, an over-fender for a Toyota Corolla Levin, board panel, oil cooler.
+This 1980 Nissan Bluebird SSS features a 35cm long nose, an over-fender for a Toyota Corolla Levin, itapane wing, oil cooler.
 The wheels are SSR Mark III 9J front, 11J rear with CR88 tires.
 No sus, of course.

-It is sometimes easy to confuse Hokkaido styling and Fukuoka styling as they share a lot of similarities, but they are different.
+It is sometimes easy to confuse Hokkaido styling and Fukuoka styling as they share many similarities but are different.
 Some builders of the time moved from Fukuoka to Hokkaido and brought along their inspiration.